The early days of starting an SEO agency are more often than not filled with optimism, excitement, and a feeling that you could take on the world.

 The history of SEO can be traced back to the mid-1990s, but it’s still a relatively new profession and a niche discipline.

-Research by Interquest Group found that there are currently 6542 SEO professionals operating in the UK, and 30% of them have changed jobs within the past year.
+Research by Interquest Group in 2020 found that there are currently 6542 SEO professionals operating in the UK, and 30% of them have changed jobs within the past year.

 A rather small talent pool and relatively low long-term job retention within the industry means that recruiting and retaining the right people, especially in smaller towns and cities, can be a real problem for SEO agencies.